Jamaluddin Mohd Radzi

 Jamaluddin bin Mohd Radzi is a Malaysian politician.
 He was the state assemblyman for Behrang.
-In early 2009, along with Mohd Osman Mohd Jailu and Hee Yit Fong, he resigned from the People's Justice Party (PKR) to sit as an independent, supporting the fall of the Mohammad Nizar Jamaluddin-led government and precipitating the 2009 Perak Constitutional crisis.
+In early 2009, along with Mohd Osman Mohd Jailu and Hee Yit Foong, he resigned from the People's Justice Party (PKR) to sit as an independent, supporting the fall of the Mohammad Nizar Jamaluddin-led government and precipitating the 2009 Perak Constitutional crisis.

 Early career

 Jamaluddin was a postman and was in the business sector before joining politics.

 Political career

-He contested the Behrang seat two times.
+He contested the Behrang seat twice.
 In the 2004 Malaysian general election, he lost to the MIC candidate, Appalannaldu Rajoo.
-In the 2008 Malaysian general election he won against the MIC candidate, Ramasamy Muthusamy.
+In the 2008 Malaysian general election, he won against the MIC candidate, Ramasamy Muthusamy.
 He was a candidate to be Menteri Besar of Perak following the election, but Mohammad Nizar Jamaluddin from PAS was chosen.

 2009 Perak constitutional crisis

-During the 2009 Perak Constitutional Crisis, Jamaluddin together with Mohd Osman Mohd Jailu and Hee Yit Foong declared themselves independent state assemblymen and supported Barisan Nasional to establish a new state government.
-In the 2013 Perak state election, although Jamaluddin considered to defend his Behrang seat as an independent, he decided to not contest and lend his support to Barisan Nasional candidate Rusnah Kassim.
+During the 2009 Perak Constitutional Crisis, Jamaluddin, together with Mohd Osman Mohd Jailu and Hee Yit Foong, declared themselves independent state assemblymen and supported Barisan Nasional to establish a new state government.
+In the 2013 Perak state election, although Jamaluddin considered defending his Behrang seat as an independent, he decided not to contest and lend his support to Barisan Nasional candidate Rusnah Kassim.